dpwdec/cv/README.md

 ## Skills

 #### "Organiser, results driven and tech focussed"
 I worked with *secret cinema* to produce interactive sound design for an immersive theatre experience.
 This required organising and collaborating with a team of over thirty artists to produce generative soundscapes appropriate to their work.
-To accomplish this required the use of multiple interlocking sound and visual technologies, such as Max msp generative music systems and live sound processing with ableton.
+To accomplish this required the use of multiple interlocking sound and visual technologies, such as Max msp generative music systems and live sound processing with Ableton.

-I collaborated in cross-continental project with *The Museum of the City of New York* to produce sound and music on tight (three week) deadline
+I collaborated on a cross-continental project with *The Museum of the City of New York* to produce sound and music on tight (three week) deadline for a group of professional dancers with open a large educational event for the museum.
+I learnt to collaborate remotely and effectively during this